A leather jacket is an essential and classic item in any person's wardrobe. If cared for properly, leather jackets can be loved and enjoyed for life.

 Image by Revzilla

 Clothes Doctor's rehydration treatment uses an all-natural secret recipe, which is applied by hand to the leather and left to soak for three days.
 Afterwards, a natural sandalwood balm is used to bring your leather back to life.
-You can order the treatment, or buy this miracle leather balm and get the mindful pleasure out of doing the treatment yourself.
+You can request a quote to order the treatment, or buy this miracle leather balm and get the mindful pleasure out of doing the treatment yourself.

 2) New lining, new life!